Amethyst, Princess of Gemworld: Fictional character biography

 Amethyst is the princess of the House of Amethyst, one of several houses in Gemworld.
 After Dark Opal kills Amethyst's parents, the witch Citrina sends her to Earth to be raised by the Winston family.
 At the age of thirteen, Amethyst is attacked by Dark Opal, learns of her heritage, and returns to Gemworld, where she defeats Dark Opal and frees Gemworld from his rule.

 Amethyst participates in the events of Crisis on Infinite Earths, where she is blinded by a Shadow Demon.
 She later learns that she is a Lord of Order and battles the Lord of Chaos Child before fusing herself and Child with Gemworld.
 The third volume of Amethyst takes place two decades after Crisis on Infinite Earths.
 Topaz and Turquoise, members of their namesake houses, are married and have three children: Wrynn, Donal, and Amber.
 The entity Mordru possesses Wrynn and becomes a powerful sorcerer.
 Some time later, Gemworld is transported to the main universe and renamed Zerox.
 Zerox is destroyed during the Magic Wars in the 30th century, which kills Amethyst.
 Amethyst is resurrected during the Infinite Crisis event, which retcons her death from continuity.

-Post Flashpoint.
+New 52

 Following the New 52 reboot, Amethyst's history is heavily revised.
-Her real name is Amaya and she originated from the realm of Niliaa, but was raised on Earth as "Amy Winston" by her mother, Lady Graciel.
+Her real name is Amaya and she originated from the realm of Niliaa, but was raised on Earth as Amy Winston by her mother, Lady Graciel.
 Trained as a warrior in secret and being a troubled high-school student, she learns of her true history on her 17th birthday and helps her mother liberate Nilaa from the tyrannical rule of Lady Mordiel Garciel's sister and fellow member of the Amethyst bloodline.
 She also later battles Eclipso and later joins the Justice League Dark.